ahoymarcus/odin-recipes/README.md

 <br />

 This is the first project from The Odin Project to create a Recipes Webpage.
+The recipes are from the site [AllRecipes](https://www.allrecipes.com/).

 <br />